 If you are lucky (or plan well 😉 ) and visit the city on the right day, you can spend the evening not only in the restaurant or on a walk along the Münde lake but also at a concert in one of the churches.

 At the market, a tourist information office will give you information in a small brick half-timbered house.
 Behind it, there are bicycle cages for safe parking of your bike and luggage.
-(Your own castle or possibly at the information desk?)
+(Use your own lock or possibly at the information desk?)

 Trip to the Uckermark Oder Valley